stephanmg/language-exam/README.md

 # Language Exam

-Translation of an original research article from Frensh to English.
+Translation of an original research article from French to English.

 ## Usage
 ```